carj/pyPreservica/docs/index.rst

    .. py:method::  descendants(folder_reference)

-    Return the child entities of a folder using a lazy iterator.
-The paging is done internally using a default page size of 25 elements.
+    Return the immediate child entities of a folder using a lazy iterator.
+The paging is done internally using a default page size of 50 elements.
 Callers can iterate over the result to get all children with a single call.

     :param str folder_reference: The parent folder reference, None for the children of root folders
+    :return: A set of entity objects (Folders and Assets)
+    :rtype: set(Entity)

+  .. py:method::  all_descendants(folder_reference)

+    Return the all child entities recursively of a folder or repository down to the assets using a lazy iterator.
+    The paging is done internally using a default page size of 50 elements.
+Callers can iterate over the result to get all children with a single call.

+    :param str folder_reference: The parent folder reference, None for the children of root folders
-    :return: A set of entity objects
+    :return: A set of entity objects (Folders and Assets)
     :rtype: set(Entity)

    .. py:method::  thumbnail(entity, filename, size=Thumbnail.LARGE)